 Disgust

 Disgust alerts you to something wrong.
-Whether it’s rotten food or hateful behavior, your body responds with disgust to repel or reject something that could pose a threat (real or perceived) to your well-being.
+Whether it’s rotten food or hateful behavior, your body responds with disgust to repel or reject something that could threaten your well-being (real or perceived).

 Questions to ask yourself: